 Afterward, parents looked visibly refreshed from the rare break Playtime provided — time they could use to meet with their caseworker, do laundry, cook dinner, or take a shower in peace.
 Volunteers found meaning in helping local children and secretly enjoyed an excuse to open a can of Play-Doh, play a board game, or build a block tower.
 Laughter, music, and the busy sounds of play filled the hallways of the notorious shelter, and “Playtime” was born.

 Volunteers soon learned that the vast majority of family shelters had no programs or services for children despite the myriad risk factors associated with homelessness.
-As more and more families with children became homeless, most shelters could not adapt fast enough to accommodate their special needs.
+As more and more families with children became housing insecure, most shelters could not adapt fast enough to accommodate their special needs.
 Between 2004-2005, families were moved from CCNV and sent to DC Village on the outskirts of town, so Playtime moved with them; we applied for 501(c)3 status with the help of volunteers who were law students in 2005.

 As shelters came and went, Playtime followed the children, starting play programs in the grittiest of environments with only volunteer labor and virtually no budget.
 Betsy Harbison, JooYeun Chang, Megan Newman, Kate Chambers, Emily Benfer, and Daniel Lawson were among Playtime’s first volunteer leaders.
 We hired our first regular staff members in 2009 but still rely today on over 300 Play Rangers, Volunteers in Motion, and group volunteers to give children in shelters the benefit of play.
-We honor the thousands of volunteers and donors who make sure homelessness does not get in the way of a happy and healthy childhood.
+We honor the thousands of volunteers and donors who make sure housing insecurity does not get in the way of a happy and healthy childhood.
 Thank you for helping us write our story.